The Effects of Cocaine on the Body

 - Excessive sensitivity to sound, sight, and/or touch

 - High blood pressure

 - Large pupils

-There are many possible long-term effects of cocaine use.
+There are also many possible long-term cocaine side effects.
 These are discussed in more detail below.

 The Nose and Throat

 People who snort cocaine may experience nosebleeds and a frequent runny nose.
 Snorting cocaine can damage a person’s sense of smell.
 Furthermore, it can cause damage to the structure of the nose, which can range from minor septal perforation (a hole in the wall between the nostrils) to more severe damage which may lead to collapse of the entire nose.

 Snorting cocaine can also lead to hoarseness and difficulty swallowing.
 In some extreme cases, like one examined in the New England Journal of Medicine, cocaine can perforate the roof of the mouth, effectively connecting the mouth and nasal cavity and complicating everyday tasks like eating.